Our Members Say

 This hotel has a couple of communal areas; one is near the lobby and another just outside the dining room.

 I have to say this hotel is a kind of pension, because the breakfast was very basic; consisting of bread, jam, butter and cereals; a pastry and a hot drink.
 The dinner (I booked half board) wasn' t buffet style and you had to choose between two menus the day before.

 There are two swimming pools in the garden of this hotel.

 The personnel and the proprietors were very kind.

-There is a supermarket and a bakery and two bus stops near the hotel.
+There is a supermarket, a bakery and two bus stops near the hotel.

 typical hotel for ischia.